Two significant changes in the newest Pocket Radar, called the Smart Coach Radar are:

 - The ability to notate and draw angles, lines, squares, circles on a still of the athlete’s video, to visually indicate opportunity areas to female athletes as they pitch and hit.

-- Currently as of the writing of this post the app only records in horizontal mode, which leaves the door open for future renditions of the app to take advantage of vertical modes; especially when a single instructor or catcher, or even a pitcher by herself is throwing into a net.
-This would help clarity when trying to see how improvements affect speed from a single tripod, either in front or behind her pitching motion.
-Vertical 9:16 aspect ratio could show more detail while much better using the resolution and space on screen.
+- Currently, as of the writing of this post, the app only records in horizontal mode, which leaves the door open for future renditions of the app to take advantage of vertical modes, especially when a single instructor or catcher, or even a pitcher by herself is throwing into a net.
+This would help clarify when trying to see how improvements affect speed from a single tripod, either in front or behind her pitching motion.
+Vertical 9:16 aspect ratio could show more detail while much better using the resolution and space on the screen.

-- The highest value I could see coming from future versions of the app though would be a feature to be able to stack or show side-by-side 2 different videos recorded by the app.
-This would allow and instructor or student to compare easier any mechanical changes from one pitch to the next, while relating again to speed of mechanics, the arm, or the bat.
+- The highest value I could see coming from future versions of the app though, would be a feature to be able to stack or show side-by-side 2 different videos recorded by the app.
+This would allow an instructor or student to compare more naturally any mechanical changes from one pitch to the next while relating again to the speed of mechanics, the arm, or the bat.

 Review of the Pocket Radar app.
 How does the Smart Coach work?

 From the moment you download the app from the app store to your mobile device, which can be your cell phone or a tablet, the user interface (UI) and the user experience (UX) is well designed and very friendly.
-It’s almost idiot proof, but it will take a few times to really get the hang of the way 2 to 4 different gadgets (i.e. the phone, the radar device, the USB battery, and even an external display) interact for a single speed study.
-For example, if you have a separate display like an iPad you will need to sync that through a cable to the Smart Coach Radar and then you can sync a mobile phone, which will capture the video via Bluetooth.
+It’s almost idiot-proof, but it will take a few times to really get the hang of the way 2 to 4 different gadgets (i.e., the phone, the radar device, the USB battery, and even an external display) interact for a single speed study.
+For example, if you have a separate screen like an iPad you will need to sync that through a cable to the Smart Coach Radar, and then you can sync a mobile phone, which will capture the video via Bluetooth.

 Does fastpitcher.com recommend the Smart Coach Radar?

-Based on my testing of the Smart Coach Radar I recommend it as an investment if you’re looking for highly accurate and highly informative speed tracking.
-The device along with the app adds an educational and rewarding element to workouts.
-The radar device is within +/- 1 MPH as accurate as any other you can buy, even the Stalker radar gun that cost around $1200.
-Being digital radar though, I also feel more comfortable shooting it around kids.
+Based on my testing of the Smart Coach Radar, I recommend it as an investment if you’re looking for highly accurate and highly informative speed tracking.
+The device, along with the app, adds an educational and rewarding element to workouts.
+The radar device is within +/- 1 MPH as accurate as any others you can buy, even the Stalker radar gun that cost around $1200.
+Being digital radar, though, I also feel more comfortable shooting it around kids.
 There is no other device on the market that I know of that can relate speed directly to video, with history tracking.
 The video playback allows for multiple levels of high-resolution, slow-mo scrubbing to really help study mechanical adjustments and their impact on speed.
-The app along with the device are very well designed and thought out.
-Not to mention the customer service is very passionate and responsive, all the way up to the top (including Chris Stewart, their President who I collected data from for this post).
-Well done Pocket Radar.
+The app, along with the device, are very well designed and thought out.
+Not to mention, the customer service is very passionate and responsive, all the way up to the top (including Chris Stewart, their President who I collected data from for this post).
+Well done, Pocket Radar.

 Smart Coach by Pocket Radar can be researched and purchased at www.pocketradar.com.
 I believe they have a trade-up program that gives you $100 off the Smart Coach if you have the red or blue button versions too.